 Let’s get started!

-What’s business casual for a man?
+What is business casual for men?

 Business casual for men means dressing less formal than traditional office wear, yet professional enough.
 Thus, appropriate business casual attire for men includes garments like dress slacks, a button-down shirt, dark socks, and dress shoes, to name a few.